 Advanced training for more experienced skippers building on the Day Skipper course.
 This course equips you to navigate safely on coastal and offshore passages.

 This course will take your theory knowledge to the standard required for the Yachtmaster™ Coastal and Yachtmaster™ Offshore practical exams, concentrating on advanced navigation and meteorology skills.

-Course Content: Position Fixing, Course Shaping and plotting, tidal theory, use of almanacs, electronic position finding equipment, interpreting weather forecasts, plotting weather systems, weather predictions, collision regualtions, customs and excise regualtions for cruising abroad.
+Course Content: Position Fixing, Course Shaping and plotting, tidal theory, use of almanacs, electronic position finding equipment, interpreting weather forecasts, plotting weather systems, weather predictions, collision regulations, customs and excise regulations for cruising abroad.

-Assessment criteria: There are three exams assessing general knowledge, chartwork, and meteorology.
+Assessment criteria: There are three exams assessing general knowledge, chartwork, and passage planning.

 RYA VHF Marine Radio (SRC)

 The RYA Marine Radio Short Range Certificate (SRC) is the minimum qualification required to operate marine VHF radio equipment on a UK flagged vessel.
-This includes both fixed and handheld equipment with and without Digital Selective Calling (DSC).
-It is obtained by successfully completing an SRC exam.
+This includes both fixed and handheld equipment with and without Digital Selective Calling (DSC) and is obtained by successfully completing an SRC exam.

 Candidates are required to complete an RYA SRC training course prior to taking the exam.
 The RYA SRC training course may be taken in the classroom or online.
 There is no age limit for taking the SRC training course but exam candidates must be 16 years old on the day of the exam.